tharunkumarsk/Mobile-Flash-Cards/README.md

 - Users should receive a notification to remind themselves to study if they haven't already for that day.

 ## Installation
-    Clone the repository,and use NPM to install the project dependencies.
+    The projerct is created from a template project of my own (React-Native-Template) Clone the repository,and use NPM to install the project dependencies.

     `npm install`